appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 #### isChecked `Boolean`
 <dd>

 The `isChecked` property indicates whether the checkbox is currently checked or not.
 It is represented by a boolean value, where true signifies that the checkbox is checked, and false signifies that it is unchecked.
-For instance, you can use `{{Checkbox1.value}}` to bind the value to other widgets or JavaScript functions.

 </dd>